Discover Sandwich

 Remick Country Doctor Museum & Farm

-Located in the village of Tamworth, Remick Country Doctor Museum & Farm is a historic site and working farm featuring exhibits, gardens, walking trails and more.
-Visitors are invited to explore 200+ years of NH’s agricultural traditions, combined with the unique story of two country doctors, the Drs.
+Located in the village of Tamworth, Remick Country Doctor Museum & Farm is a historic farmstead featuring exhibits, gardens, a walking trail and more.
+Visitors are invited to discover 200+ years of agricultural traditions, combined with the unique story of father and son country doctors, the Drs.
 Remick.

 Picture